UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 Notes:

-You can do the same thing using sklearn’s NearestNeighbors function and we get the same thing\!
+You can do the same thing using Sklearn’s NearestNeighbors function and we get the same thing\!

 All this matches our intuition of “distance” in the real world.